kimruddock/pawelgrzybek.github.io/_drafts/2017-02-12-my-setup-2017-february.md

 ## Web services

-Locally installed apps is not the only type of software that I use.
-Web is powerful enough to work as a great enviorement to handle powerful / usefull web apps.
-There is plenty of great tools and I use few of them on daily basis.
+Web is powerful enough to work as a great enviorement to handle powerful and usefull web apps.
+There is plenty of great tools but I use only few of them.
 I'm not going to go through obvious things like mail providers or contacts / calendars sync services.
-Just a specifiic tools for specific use cases.
+Just a specifiic tools for specific tasks.

 ### Pinboard

 Some time ago I published a [whole article](https://pawelgrzybek.com/bookmarking-with-pinboard/) about [Pinboard](https://pinboard.in/) created by Maciej Cegłowski.
-In my opinion this the best place to bookmark links, opened browser tabs, tweets and article to read later.
-The design isn't catchy, it costs money and there isn't a first bookmarking service that pops out on Google results but it comes with other values — usability and performance.
-Great taggig system, handy browser extensions, advanced API that allows other apps to connect with it are my reasons to use it, stay with it and not looking somewhere else.
+In my opinion this is the best place to bookmark links, opened browser tabs, tweets and articles to read later.
+The design isn't catchy, it costs a bit of money and there isn't a first bookmarking service that pops out on Google results but it comes with other values — usability and performance.
+Great taggig system, handy browser extensions, advanced API that allows other apps to connect with it are my main reasons to use it and not looking somewhere else.

 ### Feedly